Research-Software-Skills-Bath/intro-anatra/README.md

 ## 📚 About This Repository

-This repository contains the user reference technical documentation **"Introduction to Anatra"** - comprehensive guide to running research computing workloads on the University of Bath's High-Performance Computing (HPC) system.
+This repository contains the user reference technical documentation **"Introduction to Anatra HPC System"** - comprehensive guide to running research computing workloads on the University of Bath's High-Performance Computing (HPC) system.

 Provided by the **Research Computing Team - Digital, Data and Technology (DDaT)**